valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Chagra Hergea's daughter Friends You Renni.
 Chagra likes fruit veggies Hates meat cheese.
 ```
 In this WI all fluff words have been removed.
 Still, testing has AI mention all the relevant details with very low risk of leaking into other characters.
 It is likely that the brutal efficiency of AI doesn't care about words like `is`.
 Users of the format feel that it sticks to the given information better than the base AI alone or untested prose.
 And so far no one has reported that the AI starts speaking caveman when using this.
 You should probably use highly descriptive inputs or an A/N: for making the AI write descriptive prose though.
+Worth noting is that Monky never uses commas when writing his style of Caveman.

 There are two good resources for this, Monky's test scenario and kim's caveman generator, both linked in order:
 https://play.aidungeon.io/main/scenarioView?publicId=558a8d40-2fbd-11eb-9239-8b8f17f7a2b0
 https://play.aidungeon.io/main/scenarioView?publicId=3f094990-2e40-11eb-b81d-a3d32aaa3e7a